Central Park Carousel: History

 The original 1871 carousel was powered by a mule or horse under its platform, signaled to start and stop by the operator tapping his foot.
 The two succeeding versions were destroyed by fires in 1924 and 1950.

 The current carousel is the fourth on the site, and is part of the New York City Landmarks Preservation Commission's "scenic landmark" designation for Central Park.
 The carousel was made by Solomon Stein and Harry Goldstein in 1908.
 It was originally installed in a trolley terminal in Coney Island, Brooklyn, where it operated until the 1940s.
 It was relocated to Central Park in 1951 with a new structure surrounding it.
 The carousel was renovated in 1982 by the Central Park Conservancy from a donation from Alan and Katherine Stroock, with the surrounding landscape restored in 1991.

 In 2010, the city evicted the previous tenant who managed the Carousel.
 The Trump Organization, a prominent New York City conglomerate owned by Donald Trump that also operated the nearby Wollman Rink, was selected as the new tenant.
 In return for a lease until 2020, Trump promised to invest $400,000 in renovations over ten years and pay a yearly lease that started at $250,000 and scaled up to $325,000.
 In statements released as part of the Donald Trump 2016 presidential campaign, the Carousel grossed $1.72 million between 2013 and the end of 2015.
 The contract to operate the carousel was later extended through 2021.
 On January 13, 2021, New York City mayor Bill de Blasio announced that the city government would be severing all contracts with the Trump Organization, saying Trump had been involved in the previous week's storming of the United States Capitol.
 The cancellation of the Trump Organization's contracts to operate Wollman Rink, Lasker Rink, and the Central Park Carousel went in effect in February.
-Central Amusement International, operator of Victorian Gardens and Luna Park, received a five-year franchise to operate the carousel in July 2021 and began operations there on October 16.
+Central Amusement International, operator of Victorian Gardens and Luna Park, received a five-year franchise to operate the carousel in July 2021 and began operations there on October 16 that year.